kodexign/solo-project-Seen-It/README.md

     - Did Not Finish
     - Add New Media
   - Add titles to their lists
-  - update watch status of media lists or delete any titles in lists
+  - update watch status of media lists or delete any titles on their list

 ## Built With